chrisx8/simple-personal-site/README.md

 cd simple-personal-site
 ```

-- Generate a strong password [here](https://passwordsgenerator.net/) for
+- Generate a strong password for the database.
+Save it, as you'll need it during
-  database.
-Save it, as you'll need it during the setup process.
+  the setup process.
 - Create your env file for site config.

 ```bash